RuralInformatics/ruralinformatics.github.io/index.md

 The workshop will run over a half-day.

-- **60-90 mins** Presentations and provocations: Co-organizers of this workshop, additional experts within rural informatics and representatives from rural community organizations will be invited to deliver fifteen to twenty minute “provocations” informed by their ongoing work within rural contexts and
+- **09:30 - 10:30** Presentations and provocations: Co-organizers of this workshop,
+additional experts within rural informatics and representatives from rural community organizations will be invited to deliver fifteen to twenty minute “provocations” informed by their ongoing work within rural contexts and